aahnik/tgcf/README.md

 You have to login for the first time using your phone number (inter-national format) and login code.

-A session file called `forwarder.session` will be generated.
-Please don't delete this and make sure to keep this file secret.
+A session file called `forwarder.session` will be generated. **Please don't delete this and make sure to keep this file secret.**

 Feel free to ask your questions in the [Discussion section](https://github.com/aahnik/telegram-chat-forward/discussions).
 For bugs and feature requests use the [issues](https://github.com/aahnik/telegram-chat-forward/issues/new) section of this repo.

-## Extra

-To get all information about any particular chat:

-- Run the script `run_chat_info.py`.
-- Open Telegram and send `.id` to any chat to get the chat id.
-- Send `.info` to any chat to get details of the chat.
-- When you are done, come back to your terminal and press <kbd>CTRL</kbd> + <kbd>C</kbd> to stop.